 Before you go to Colombia make sure you will be well prepared.
-See here my tips and inspirations that will help you to plan your holiday.
+In this blog my tips and inspirations that will help you to plan your holiday to Colombia.

 As a Dutch citizen we don’t need to request a Visa, we get one in our passport for 3 months when we arrive in the country.
 Although there was a long waiting line before entering the border at the airport in Bogotá; I waited more than 1 hour to get my stamp.
 Please check your visa status when traveling to Colombia.